 Sunday Lecture Series

 This free series of talks given once a month, during the fall, winter and spring; highlights topics related to our ongoing or upcoming exhibits, or other areas of interest.
 Talks take place at 2pm in the museum theater.
 Seating is limited, so come early.
 Museum Admission is free for New Mexico residents with ID on Sundays.
-Past year schedule is here: 2008-2009 lecture series schedule.
 You can listen to many of these talks on our website.
-Many of the lectures of this past years series are available as podcasts at podcasts
+Many of the lectures of this past years series are available as podcasts at podcasts or on our youtube channel as videos.
+Previous year schedule is here: 2008-2009 lecture series schedule.

 Begun in the summer of 2004, the ElderWISE outreach program includes recurring monthly presentations at assisted living and retirement facilities in Santa Fe.
 These informal presentations on topics related to Native American art & culture are a fun, interactive way for seniors to learn about the Southwest's Native cultures and share their own knowledge and memories about art.
 For more information about this program for your retirement community contact Dawn Kaufmann at 505-476-1271 or firstname.lastname@example.org